geschnee/ai-talkmaster/hosting_aitalkmaster.md

 What IP do LSL-Scripts use?
 Since the scripts are executed by the simulator, the IP is the one of the region/parcel host server.

+## Hosting with SSL

+Nginx can be used to host AI Talkmaster using https.
+Unfortunately the Icecast audio stream cannot be used with https as audio OpenSimulator.

+Hosting using SSL requires some changes to the nginx.conf file and requires that you have created your own SSL certificate.

+We used this [tutorial](https://www.youtube.com/watch?v=J9jKKeV1XVE) and [website](https://www.programonaut.com/setup-ssl-with-docker-nginx-and-lets-encrypt/) to create our certificate and nginx config.